ThyrixYang/easy_minio/README.md

 This is a wrapper of [minio-py](https://github.com/minio/minio-py).

 This package is under active development.
-If you have any questions, please feel free to open an issue.
+If you have any questions or feature requests, please feel free to open an issue.

 ## Features